 - Dry throat and mouth

-- Help you change your negative thought patterns and behaviors
+- Cognitive-behavioral therapy —to change negative thoughts and behaviors

-- Selective serotonin reuptake inhibitors (SSRIs) or other antidepressants—to help relieve symptoms of anxiety and depression
+- SSRIs, SNRIs, or other antidepressants—to ease symptoms of anxiety and depression

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.